polettix/Data-Tubes/manual.md

 data that can be though as a sequence of _records_.
 It does it by passing _records_ through _tubes_, usually a sequence of them.

+This manual is a bit long... here's a table of contents for guiding you:

 * Point at which the TOC is attached
 {:toc}